2007 Rexall Grand Prix of Edmonton

 The 2007 Rexall Grand Prix of Edmonton was the eighth round of the 2007 Champ Car World Series Season, and was held on July 22, 2007 at Rexall Speedway in Edmonton, Alberta, Canada.
 The race was won by Sébastien Bourdais followed by Justin Wilson and Graham Rahal.

 Qualifying results

 Will Power won his fourth career pole position by nipping Justin Wilson by .007 of a second.
 Power knocked the front wing off his car while going off course during his final lap, but Wilson was unable to better Power's earlier best lap.
 Sébastien Bourdais was only fourth fastest on Saturday but his top time from Friday secured him a front row beside his championship rival Power.
 Tristan Gommendy will not take part in the race after suffering a back injury when he contacted the wall in Friday's qualification session.
-He was replaced by Mario Dominguez, who is searching for a full-time ride in the series and was in Edmonton driving the Minardi two-seater.
+He was replaced by Mario Domínguez, who is searching for a full-time ride in the series and was in Edmonton driving the Minardi two-seater.